MongoDB vs MySQL: A Comparative Study on Databases

 MTV was initially using a Java-based content management platform, this platform was backed by an ill-suited data model.
 Adding new data types and tables significantly reduce read performance.

 They decided to move towards MongoDB to grow, scale and represent data as they wanted to bring more brands onto their existing platform.
-This migration helped them:
+This database migration helped them:

 - Store hierarchical data